Slender body theories for rotating filaments: Slender body theory from regularized singularities

 In a companion paper \cite{maxian2022hydrodynamics}, we develop efficient quadrature schemes to evaluate the integrals\ \eqref{eq:Uconv} to numerical, rather than asymptotic, precision.
 The RPY kernels change their form when the distance between the spheres is less than $2\eps$, i.e., when the spheres overlap, thus regularizing the singularity that occurs in the interactions between point forces.
 Still, the kernels are nearly singular, and in the limit $\eps/L:=\epsRS \ll 1$ it is more efficient to evaluate them asymptotically, since some of the singularities can safely be assumed to only contribute to the ``inner'' expansion.

 In this section, we therefore perform asymptotic expansions on the integrals\ \eqref{eq:Uconv} to obtain an SBT for a twisting filament.
 Our strategy is standard matched asymptotics and similar to the approaches of Johnson \cite{johnson} and Gotz \cite{gotz2001interactions} for SBT.
 Because we use regularized singularities, however, all of the integrals take place on the fiber centerline, and so the asymptotics are in one dimension, rather than on the fiber cross section (two dimensions).
-It therefore becomes much simpler to obtain expressions for the velocity at the endpoints (see Appendix\ \ref{sec:EPs}), where we only have to redefine the domain of integration in the inner expansion.
+It therefore becomes much simpler to obtain expressions for the velocity at the endpoints (see Appendix\ \ref{sec:EPs}), where we only have to redefine the domain of integration in the inner expansion. \rone{Thus a physical endpoint regularization, which is an ingredient of any SBT-based numerical method \cite[Sec.~2.1]{maxian2021integral}, comes with our choice to use regularized singularities as an approximation to the three-dimensional fiber geometry.}

 For each integral in\ \eqref{eq:Uconv}, we first compute an outer expansion by considering the region where $|s-s'|$ is $\mathcal{O}(1)$.
 Then in the inner expansion, we consider the part of the integrals where $|s-s'|$ is $\mathcal{O}(\eps)$.
 In this case, we follow \cite{gotz2001interactions} and introduce the rescaled variable